- Roxy Music

 - Gratuitous Panning: Well, hey, Psychedelic Rock.
 XTC's albums tend to be subtle about this or not use it at all, but it's very much in effect on The Dukes of Stratosphear material.

-- The Great Politics Mess-Up: According to "Living Through Another Cuba", the U.S. And U.S.S.R. were due for another replay in 1998.
+- The Great Politics Mess-Up: According to "Living Through Another Cuba", recorded in 1980, the U.S. and the U.S.S.R. were due for another replay in 1998.

 - Green-Eyed Monster: "Crocodile"